 2019 CONVIVIUM IRENICUM

-Join us at the Montreat Conference Center in the beautiful mountains of western NC right after Memorial Day for three days of rich conversation, fellowship, friendship, and learning.
+Join us at our Davenant House study center in the beautiful mountains of western SC right after Memorial Day for three days of rich conversation, fellowship, friendship, and learning.
 Our plenary speaker will be Brian Dijkema, Program Director of Work and Economics at Cardus.

 Conference proceedings will run from 9:00 AM Wed 5/29 till 12:00 PM Fri 5/31, but you can arrive Tuesday evening for a pre-conference cookout and fellowship!